mrreband/crossword-maker/README.md

 ## Crossword Maker

-Makes a valid crossword from a list of words.
+Makes valid crosswords from a list of words.

 ---